 Bronchiectasis, nontuberculous mycobacterial (NTM) infections, and cystic fibrosis affect the lungs’ ability to clear mucus from airways.
 This buildup of fluid affects lung function and increases the chance of infection.

 Our program brings together a team of pulmonologists, gastroenterologists, infectious disease specialists, otolaryngologists, thoracic surgeons, physiatrists, respiratory therapists, physical therapists, and nutritionists who specialize in chest care to create a treatment plan that best meets the needs of each patient.

 Our team is also committed to increasing education about these conditions.
 We host a patient education program on bronchiectasis and NTM infections that is aimed at helping patients better understand the condition and the treatment options available to them.

 Discover the latest advances in the diagnosis and treatment of NTM infections.Learn More About Our NTM Patient Education Program

-NYU Langone is a nationally recognized referral center for the treatment of people with bronchiectasis and cystic fibrosis.
-Since 2010, our physicians have treated more than 400 patients with these conditions, making us one of the leading care centers in the country.
-The program received full accreditation in 2014 by the Cystic Fibrosis Foundation.
+NYU Langone is a nationally recognized referral center for the treatment of people with bronchiectasis, NTM infections, and cystic fibrosis.
+Our physicians have treated more than 2,000 patients with these conditions, making us one of the leading care centers in the country.
+We are fully accredited by the Cystic Fibrosis Foundation.

-Our physicians are leaders in the management of bronchiectasis, cystic fibrosis, and nontuberculous mycobacteria and are actively involved in research initiatives to better understand these conditions and develop new therapies.
+Our physicians are leaders in the management of bronchiectasis, nontuberculous mycobacteria infections, and cystic fibrosis.
+They are actively involved in research initiatives to better understand these conditions and develop new therapies.